SidOfc/sidneyliebrand.io/data/blog/how-fzf-and-ripgrep-improved-my-workflow.md

 It allows me to quickly find out wether I should stay away from some Web API or not. this small tool also allows me to query features that have been added or deprecated recently.

+<Image
+    src="/media/posts/checking-caniuse.gif"
-<%= video_tag 'posts/checking-caniuse', alt: 'An example of looking for features using cani' %>
+    alt="An example of looking for features using cani" width="768"
+    height="180"
+/>

 The `cani` command ([zsh](https://github.com/SidOfc/dotfiles/blob/d07fa3862ed065c2a5a7f1160ae98416bfe2e1ee/zsh/cani), [fish](https://github.com/SidOfc/dotfiles/blob/1e07bc882e64cc22783ac8ec2a01651503ecc7b3/.config/fish/functions/cani.fish)) itself uses another [ruby script](https://github.com/SidOfc/dotfiles/blob/653c0331b3bd8a3b6fb5fbff0531f038e7eb5b12/bin/ciu)
 (`ciu`) I wrote to actually provide the data and format it properly.